 If we understand violence to be injurious and unjustified use of force, then we can never discern whether or not an act is violent apart from its context.
 We don't have to waste time arguing about abstractions because, as a matter of practical fact, violence always occurs within a material context.
 Furthermore, we can stop arguing about whether violence is ever okay.
 Justifiable use of force isn't violence.
-Instead of trying to justify "violence," we can turn attention instead to the rather more pressing problem of figuring out how much force is justified in defense of earth, plants, animals, and ourselves.
+Instead of trying to justify "violence," we can turn attention instead to the rather more culine conquest of the Beast is transformed into the ethic of heroic protection.
+Again, women and nonhuman animals are seen as devoid of independent identity, passive objects which reinforce the autonomous masculine self.